alexanderlebed/aiagentid.org/README.md

 But they do not exist ontologically in our current frameworks.

-Agent.id is an attempt to answer a simple but radical question:
+aiagentid.org is an attempt to answer a simple but radical question:

 What does it mean for an artificial agent to exist in reality?